ClanyX/ClanyX/README.md

 <img src="https://github.com/user-attachments/assets/ebb5a877-0338-4b9d-9183-15ad0d5fd965" alt="profile banner"><br>

-I'm a programmer and player.
-I'm programming in VSC and Unity.
-Since 2022, I have been studying at a high technical school.
-My main languages are C#/C++
+I’m a passionate software developer and gamer.
+Since 2022, I’ve been studying at a technical high school, focusing on software development.
+I primarily work with C# and C++, using tools like Visual Studio Code.
+I also have experience with some game engines, where I explore game development as a side interest.

 #